We take our responsibilities as a host very seriously and each of our properties has a robust Host Responsibility Programme in place.

 Gambling can be a fun and enjoyable entertainment activity.
 However, it can also have harmful effects on some individuals, their families, and their communities.
 Our challenge is therefore to ensure that our business provides entertaining and profitable, yet safe and responsible, experiences and environments.

 A robust Host Responsibility Programme is in place at each of our physical sites, and within SkyCity Online Casino, to prevent and minimise harm from problem gambling.
 All SkyCity staff receive training in host responsibility awareness.
-A dedicated team of experienced host responsibility specialists are employed at each of SkyCity’s land-based casinos and, through our partnership with GiG, an experienced harm minimisation team is in place for SkyCity Online Casino.
+A dedicated team of experienced host responsibility specialists are employed at each of SkyCity’s land-based casinos and an experienced harm minimisation team is in place for SkyCity Online Casino.

 In a dynamic casino environment, maintaining effectiveness, relevancy, and consistency in harm minimisation best practice is an ongoing challenge.
 In response to that challenge, SkyCity continues to explore available technology solutions, seek expert advice, consult stakeholder groups, and source a range of research material.